sipsmi/qmxwidget/README.md

 ![1.00](qmx.png)

-This little widget exploits the latest QMX CAT codes ( LCD read, power, swr ) and supplements the control FLRIG currently has.
+This little widget exploits the latest QMX CAT codes ( LCD read, power, swr ) to give PC control and visualisation.
-It will eventually support two modes, direct and via Flrig, but for now only XML-RPC via Flrig.
+It previously used FLRIG XMLRPC but now connects directly to the QMX.

-The code has been modfied to send frequency data to SDR++ program via its rigctld emulation server.
-This therefore adds a bandscope to the QMX.
-If this is enbaled it sends commands to the QMX to ensure audio card is in I/Q mode.
+The code has been modfied to send frequency data to SDR++ program via its rigctld emulation server; should an SDR++ instance not be runnign ( or not have the rigctld running it quietly ignores it)    This therefore adds a bandscope to the QMX.
+If this is enabled it sends commands to the QMX to ensure audio card is in I/Q mode.
 Instructions to configure SDR++ to follow\...

 ![1.00](arch2.png)

 ## Running

-It may be run from a composite JAR file but requires a configuration file:
+It may be run from a single composite JAR file but requires a configuration file:

 ```
 java -jar qmx.jar   config.json